All Program Guides

 Overview

-COJG is Ontario's employer-driven training program.
-If you need to upskill employees — new technology, new processes, certifications — the government covers up to two-thirds of the cost.
+COJG was Ontario's employer-driven training program.
+If you needed to upskill employees — new technology, new processes, certifications — the government covered up to two-thirds of the cost.

 Small employers (under 50 employees) get the best deal: government covers 83% of costs.
 Medium employers (50-100): 67%.
 Large employers (100+): 50%.
 The maximum per-employee contribution is $10,000.